 The purpose of Master Gardener programs nationwide is to multiply the efforts of Extension Agents to get horticultural information to the public.
-Haywood County Extension Master Gardener Volunteers give over 4,000 hours of their time each year, organizing the biennial Haywood County Garden Tour; tutoring elementary school kids in gardening programs; answering questions at the Extension Center plant clinic; assisting at the Haywood County fair; conducting a holiday wreath-making workshop; writing newspaper articles; and giving presentations to local organizations.
+Haywood County Extension Master Gardener Volunteers give more than 4,000 hours of their time each year organizing the biennial Haywood County Garden Tour, tutoring elementary school kids in gardening programs, answering questions at the Extension Center plant clinic, assisting at the Haywood County fair, conducting a holiday wreath-making workshop, writing newspaper articles and giving presentations to local organizations.

 Some people join the program after moving to the area to learn what grows best here.
 Others want to improve some aspect of their horticultural knowledge.
 Perhaps they like working with kids.
 All of us enjoy sharing gardening experiences with others.

 To become a Master Gardener you must complete a training program that runs from January to April (one 3-hour class each week.)
 Extension Agents, local experts and seasoned Master Gardeners are the instructors.
 The course emphasizes where to find research-based information rather than just memorizing answers to questions.

 Topics include lawns; ornamental trees and shrubs; insect, disease, and weed management; soils and fertilizers; vegetable gardening; plant propagation; home fruit production; flowering plants; composting; and landscape design principles.

 In exchange for this training, participants agree to volunteer a minimum of 40 hours the first year (20 hours in subsequent years to remain active in the program).